freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 330.1

-Try running it again to make sure it worked.
+Run your script.

 #### HINTS

 - Run your file by executing it
 - Type `./questionnaire.sh` in the terminal and press enter
 - Make sure you are in the `project` folder first
-- Enter `cd ~/project` in the terminal to get to the project folder if you aren't there
 - You can press `ctrl+c` to close the program

 ## 340. Add QUESTION3 variable

 ### 340.1

-It's working :smile: Create a `QUESTION3` variable next to the other ones and set the value to `"What's your favorite coding website?"`
+Now it's working :smile: Create a `QUESTION3` variable next to the other two, and set it's value to `"What's your favorite coding website?"`

 #### HINTS

-- Add `QUESTION3="What's your favorite coding website?"` by the other variables
+- Add `QUESTION3="What's your favorite coding website?"` to your `questionnaire.sh` file
+- Add it by the other two variables

-## 345. Add QUESTION3 variable
+## 345. echo QUESTION3 variable

 ### 345.1

-Use `echo` to print the third question after the other two.
+Use `echo` to print the third question after you `read` the `LOCATION`.

 #### HINTS

 - Add `echo $QUESTION3` below the `read LOCATION`
+- Add it to your `questionnaire.sh` file

 ## 350. read WEBSITE

 ### 350.1

-Add code to `read` input into a variable named `WEBSITE`.
+After the question you just printed, add code to read input into a variable named `WEBSITE`.

 #### HINTS

-- Add `read WEBSITE` below where you printed your third question
+- Add `read WEBSITE` below the `echo $QUESTION3`

 ## 360. echo final sentence

 ### 360.1

-In your response, instead of printing the users name and location, change the `echo` command to print this sentence: `Hello $NAME from $LOCATION.
-I learned that your favorite coding website is $WEBSITE!`.
+Change the `echo` command of the response to print this sentence instead: `Hello <name> from <location>.
+I learned that your favorite coding website is <website>!`.

 #### HINTS

+- Replace the `echo Hello $NAME from $LOCATION.` with the suggested sentence
+- Use your three variables in place of `<name>`, `<location>`, and `<website>`
 - The command should look like this: `echo Hello $NAME from $LOCATION.
 I learned that your favorite coding website is $WEBSITE!`

 ## 363. ./questionnaire